ibrahimyzc/ibrahimyzc/README.md

 # Hi, I'm Ibrahim!

 ## About Me
 I'm currently pursuing a PhD in Applied Mathematics at the University of Pittsburgh.
 My research interests are in numerical solutions for partial differential equations (PDEs), mixed finite element methods, and computational fluid dynamics.
-With a background in both teaching and research, I enjoy finding ways to apply mathematical models to practical problems.
+With a background in both teaching and research, I enjoy applying mathematical models and exploring data science and machine learning to solve practical problems.

 ## Education
 - **PhD in Applied Mathematics** (2019 – Present), University of Pittsburgh, PA